7 Raptive Alternatives To Website Monetization (2025)

 AdPushup ad example

 It’s easier for publishers to use AdPushup’s platform.
-However, AdPushup will not be the best choice for all publishers—its publisher requirements, for example, will only be suitable for some.
+However, AdPushup will not be the best choice for all publishers—its publisher requirements, for example, are suitable only for some.

 With other ad networks, you need a minimum of $5,000 in monthly ad revenue.
 That’ll keep many publishers out.